 The Heart Centred Leader

-Warmth, love and passion
+Warmth, care and passion

 Our Heart Centred Leader is the part of us that loves and cares for us unconditionally and wants us to lead a fulfilling, rich and love-filled life.
 This side of us is warm and emotionally connected – it is the heart that cares.
 Our Heart Centred Leader is full of passion for life and joyfully leads us through our life, holding the vision for how we want to live and the impact we want to have on the world.
-This side of us cares deeply about ourselves and others, and makes moral judgements about how we choose to live our life.
+This side of us cares deeply about ourselves and others, and makes moral judgements about how we choose to live our lives.

 Blessing and support